Voilett-Roze/asus/USB-Disk-Check-at-Boot-Version-2.md

 The following firmware versions or higher are required: Merlin's 384.10_3 or John's V39E1.
 ## Example scripts

 The following can be used as-is or as the basis for your own `pre-mount` script.
 I won't describe how to create or enable [user scripts](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) as that is explained elsewhere in the wiki.
 I have tried to write these examples in such a way that it is easy to understand how they work.
-They deliberately _don't_ use "clever" coding techniques.
+They deliberately _don't_ use "clever" (i.e. non-obvious) coding techniques.
 ### Simple script
 This script only checks ext2, ext3 and ext4 filesystems and sends all output to the router's syslog.